Goldy Brar

 Satinderjeet Singh (born 11 March 1994), also known as Goldy Brar, is a Canada-based Indian gangster.
 Born in Punjab's Muktsar district, he is wanted by Indian authorities in connection with murder, attempted murder, and drug trafficking.
 He was associated with Lawrence Bishnoi, another gangster of Punjabi origin who is currently incarcerated.
 Canada's BOLO program named Brar among its top 25 most wanted fugitives.
-A National Investigation Agency (NIA) report revealed the Bishnoi gang's and Brar's link to Pro-Khalistan outfits.
+A report of India's National Investigation Agency (NIA) report claims that the Bishnoi gang and Brar are linked to Pro-Khalistan outfits.

 Early life

 Satinderjeet Singh was born on 11 March 1994, in the Sri Muktsar Sahib district of Punjab.
 His father, Shamsher Singh, worked for the Punjab Police as an assistant sub-inspector.
 He later moved to Faridkot, Village Burj Hari Ke in Punjab.

 Brar obtained a Canadian student visa and travelled to Canada in 2017.

 Criminal career

 Brar is a member of the Lawrence Bishnoi gang, one of the most notorious criminal gangs in Punjab.
 The gang is known for its involvement in a number of high-profile crimes, including the murder of several high-ranking police officials.
 Brar's involvement in the gang increased following the death of his cousin in 2020.

 In May 2022, a Faridkot court issued a non-bailable arrest and warrant against Brar for killing District Youth Congress president Gurlal Singh Pehalwan.
 After that, on 29 May 2022, Brar allegedly killed an Indian singer and politician Sidhu Moose Wala, according to a Facebook post by Brar taking responsibility for the shooting.

 The Indian government issued a Red Notice against him in June 2022, which means that he can be arrested and extradited from any country that is a member of Interpol.
 Brar is accused of conspiring with others to acquire and supply illegal firearms, and using those firearms to commit murder and attempt murder.

 India's Ministry of Home Affairs designated Brar, the alleged mastermind behind Sidhu Moosewala's murder, a terrorist under UAPA.
 The MHA cited his association with Babbar Khalsa International (a listed terrorist organisation), involvement in killings, cross-border activities, arms smuggling, and threatening calls.
 This move underscores Brar's perceived threat to national security.

 Brar has been named among the top 25 most wanted fugitives by the BOLO, which has offered a reward of $50,000 for information leading to Brar's arrest.
+The FBI has also instituted a reward of $50,000 for Brar's arrest, for charges related to the murder of Canadian Sikh activist Hardeep Singh Nijjar.